ucw9q/restful-api-design-guidelines/README.md

    instead of the output representation of the resource.
 * Cache-Control, Expires and Date headers should be used to encourage caching.

+## Message Body Format

+REST APIs often employ a text-based format to represent a resource state as a set of meaningful fields.
+Right now, the most commonly used format is JSON.

+Guidelines:
+* JSON should be supported for resource representation
+* JSON must be well-formed
+* XML and other formats may optionally be used for resource representation

+## Error Representation

 ## Versioning

 A REST API is composed of an assembly of interlinked resources: its resource model.
 The version of each resource is